 Mickey Mouse gives hugs, signs his autograph, and poses for photos.
 However, he is not a talking character.
 Here is a photo of his autograph.

 If you don’t have the Memory Maker, you’ll want cameras or cell phones ready to capture a few photos.
-Of course, you can always ask the cast member attending the meet if they can assist.
+Of course, you can always ask the cast member attending the meet-and-greet if they can assist.

-With that said, anytime to meet Mickey Mouse is a good time.
+With that said, any time to meet Mickey Mouse is a good time.
 He’s genuinely one of a kind.
 If you’re hoping to meet characters at Disney World, we have a list that links to every character meet available per park:

-Or you might enjoy these other meets:
+Or you might enjoy these individual meet-and-greets:

 - Meet Disney Princesses at Epcot

-- Meet Belle at Disney World
+- Meet Belle at Disney World (Every Location)

 - Winnie the Pooh Character Meet at Disney World